Analysis | Winners and losers from 2020 state battles

 Winners

-Electoral reform in some places
+Changes to electoral systems in some places

-In a year in which voters had to focus more than ever on how they vote due to the pandemic, people were also open to changes in how states run their elections.
+In a year in which voters had to focus more than ever on how they vote because of the pandemic, people were also open to changes in how states run their elections.

 For the first time ever, ranked-choice voting was used in a presidential election, in Maine.
 The system awards second-choice votes to the top vote-getters if no candidate gets over 50 percent, which places more emphasis on third-party candidates and voters.
-(Though it didn’t come into play in the presidential or Senate races there because candidates won with more than 50 percent of the vote there).
+(Though it didn’t come into play in the presidential or Senate races there because candidates won with more than 50 percent of the vote there.)

 Alaska became the second state to approve ranked-choice voting.
-They also eliminated partisan primaries, which means all candidates in the primary will be on the ballot together, and the top two vote-getters will go to a general election.
+It also eliminated partisan primaries, which means all candidates in the primary will be on the ballot together, and the top two vote-getters will go to a general election.
 Locally, ranked-choice voting became more popular.
 Voters in five cities — Boulder, Colo.; Minnetonka, Minn.; Bloomington, Minn; Albany, Calif.; Eureka, Calif. — also adopted it for their local elections, according to the bipartisan electoral reform group Unite America.

-In Virginia, Democratic voters defied some of their party leaders and approved a bipartisan redistricting reform commission.
+In Virginia, Democratic voters defied some of their party leaders and approved a bipartisan redistricting commission.
 It means that Virginia Democrats, who control state government, will have much less say in how congressional and state legislative electoral lines are drawn next year in federally mandated redistricting.

 And in California, voters gave felons who are on parole the right to vote.